astronomer/docs/software/install-airgapped.md

   loadBalancerIP: ~
   #  set privateLoadbalancer to 'false' to make nginx request a LoadBalancer on a public vnet
   privateLoadBalancer: true
-  # Dict of arbitrary annotations to add to the nginx ingress.
+  # Dictionary of arbitrary annotations to add to the nginx ingress.
 For full configuration options, see https://docs.nginx.com/nginx-ingress-controller/configuration/ingress-resources/advanced-configuration-with-annotations/
   ingressAnnotations: {service.beta.kubernetes.io/aws-load-balancer-type: nlb} # Change to 'elb' if your node group is private and doesn't utilize a NAT gateway
   # If all subnets are private, auto-discovery may fail.
   # You must enter the subnet IDs manually in the annotation below.